andygimma/litify_messenger/README.md

 ## Highlights

 1. The use of MessageThread, MessageThreadUser, and MessageHelpers allows us to easily add new types of communications/data streams with minimal code.
+The entire project was built around this idea, to hopefully stand out during the application process.
 2. We used database/model scopes appropriately to make our code more readable.
 3. Readability in general was a goal (though with a bit more time it could be made more readable).

+## Next steps

+1. Had I a bit more time, I would have used a message broker and websockets to make this all update live.
+2. I also would have added paperclip to emails
-## Notes
+## Final Notes

 Looking forward to walking you through the codebase!